tb0hdan/remote-debugger-mcp/README.md

 Build this project locally and then transfer it to remote host 192.168.4.15 using sshexec tool.
 Run it there with -bind 192.168.4.15:8899.
 Then fetch profiling information using pprof tool, show it here, terminate remote binary.
 ```

+## Security considerations

+### pprof

+Enabling pprof in your application exposes sensitive information about your application's performance and behavior.
+To ensure that access to pprof endpoints is restricted to trusted users only, use a separate web framework, that is
+not affected by pprof's `init()` function.
+For sample code, see [cmd/pprof-test/main.go](cmd/pprof-test/main.go).

+### General security
+Consider using authentication mechanisms or network-level restrictions (e.g., firewalls, VPNs) to limit access.

 ## Similar projects